Research: Will Cryptocurrency payments become a reality on the high street?Data Insights, Small Business Advice 12 February 2018

 “Also, the value of unregulated cryptocurrency changes fast.
 This has significant implications for an SME’s revenue security.
-Using a trusted payment processor or merchant service provider can help guard against this by allowing a swift currency exchange, and improve security processes.
-For entrepreneurs in emerging sectors it might be worth the risks involved, but for others in more established or slower-moving areas it could be wiser to wait and see how things evolve over the next six to 12 months.”
+Using a trusted merchant account provider to accept credit cards can help guard against this by allowing a swift currency exchange, and improve security processes.
+For entrepreneurs in emerging sectors it might be worth the risks involved, but for others in more established or slower-moving areas it could be wiser to wait and see how things evolve over the next 12 to 24 months.”

 * Commissioned research took place from January 17-21, 2018 amongst a nationally representative sample of 504 small business owners.
 For more information please contact email@example.com